The latest iteration of me as an author is built on the foundation of many years as something else.

 Dealing directly with clients also meant that they needed some sort of reassurance regarding the company, local reputation in a small market doesn’t travel far.
 So a blog was started about my own humdrum existence, which forms the start of this blog, and writing about Oman for various publications .

 My writing gradually changed in scale via several commissions which also included my photographs.
 During the summer of 2016 I re-wrote Diana Darke's Bradt Guide to Oman.
 The new 4th edition published on 22nd December has all-new maps & text that brings the guide up-to-date; including the new December opening of the Anantara hotels in Jabal Akhdar and Salalah.
 Accommodation that is off the radar for other visitors, and most residents, is written about to enable travel from the Yemen border in the south through to Khasab in the north.
 Its not all 5 star offerings.
-Amongst many other places to eat is a tiny restaurant that has offered our guests the same simple but excellent menu for over 15 years - its well tried and tested, and new to you.
+Amongst many other places to eat is a tiny restaurant that has offered our guests exactly the same simple but excellent menu for over 15 years - its very well tried and tested by me, but new to you.